Squirrel Damage Repair Services: What to Expect After Wildlife Removal

 Too often, homeowners stop at removal, assuming that once the animals are gone, the problem is solved.
 But squirrels don’t just invade—they tear, chew, soak, nest, and contaminate.
 And the reality is, DIY patch jobs and surface-level fixes won’t hold up against the next curious squirrel that follows the same scent trail back to your home.

-That’s why Titus Restoration takes a full-service approach to squirrel damage repair.
+That’s why Titus Contracting takes a full-service approach to squirrel damage repair.
 We inspect, document, clean, seal, and rebuild—handling every stage with precision, safety, and long-term prevention in mind.

 When we’re done, your attic isn’t just clean—it’s squirrel-proofed and structurally sound, ready to protect your home for years to come.